-Home renovation bittersweet occasion for Parkland widow
+Parkland widow renovates home, preserves memories

 Athletic director Chris Hixon was one of 17 people killed on Valentine’s Day two years ago at Marjory Stoneman Douglas High School, the largest school shooting in U.S. history.
 The 49-year-old military veteran was gunned down while trying to run back into the building to save the students he loved so dearly, his wife said during an interview with The Associated Press on Friday.

 “He’s still part of our family and I didn’t want it to feel like he’s not here anymore,” she said of the home renovation, completed in a whirlwind 10 days for the show “Military Makeover.”

-The couple had been saving for a big kitchen renovation before Chris Hixon was killed.
-Plumbers, painters, landscapers and electricians from the community were among the hundreds of volunteers who helped the “Military Makeover” crews with the home renovation.
 The 10-week TV show aired its first episode Friday morning.

-Post-renovation, wood floors shine and the bright, open new kitchen features modern countertops and a breakfast nook with a cozy, oversize bench for family gatherings.
+Chris’ presence can still be felt everywhere, as if he could walk through the door at any moment.
+His maroon school jacket hangs casually in a front hallway with several other clothes.
+The pool bar he built out of wooden pallets two weeks before the shooting remains untouched.

-But the master bedroom remains painted in the unconventional brick-red color that Chris randomly saw driving down the street one day and insisted upon.
-The focal point of the room are three shelves that serve as a memorial to Chris.
+Also unchanged is the color of the master bedroom, still painted in the unconventional brick red that Chris insisted on after randomly spying it while driving down the street one day.
+The focal point of the bed room are three shelves that serve as a memorial to Chris.
 His black athletic director shirt is framed on the top and there are photos of him, along with drawings others did of him after he died.

 “That’s my favorite picture of him,” she said, pointing to one.
 “It looks like he’s looking at me.
 It’s alive.”

-There are other elements of the home that have not changed, and Chris‘ presence can still be felt everywhere, as if he could walk through the door at any moment.
-His maroon school jacket hangs casually in a front hallway with several other clothes.
-The pool bar he built out of wooden pallets two weeks before the shooting remains untouched.
+The couple had hoped to renovate the kitchen in the tiny South Florida home that Debbi Hixon grew up in.
+Post-renovation, wood floors shine and the bright, open new kitchen features modern countertops and a breakfast nook with a cozy, oversize bench for family gatherings.

+Plumbers, painters, landscapers and electricians from the community were among the hundreds of volunteers who helped the “Military Makeover” crews.

-Married 28 years when Chris Hixon was killed in 2018, early on the couple struggled during their long separation while he was stationed in Iraq with the Navy for six months.
-But it only deepened their love, she said.
+Married 28 years when he was killed in 2018, Debbi and Chris Hixon struggled during a long separation when he was stationed in Iraq with the Navy for six months during Desert Storm.
+But the distance only deepened their love, she said.

 He often surprised her by sending flowers, roses especially, and was constantly buying her jewelry, even though she scolded him, saying they couldn’t afford it.
 She baked brownies in care packages and they exchanged lengthy letters that one of the crew members found in the attic during the home makeover.